coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/setting-up-an-external-passive-relay-node.md

 ####   :white_check_mark: Check whether the node service is active <a href="check-whether-the-stake-pool-service-is-active" id="check-whether-the-stake-pool-service-is-active"></a>

-To confirm that the node service is active, type the following command where `<NodeServiceName>` is the name of the service running your Cardano node:
+To confirm that the node service is active, type the following command where `<NodeServiceName>` is the name of your Cardano node service:

 ```
 sudo systemctl is-active <NodeServiceName>